sdhar-pycourse/DSS310/week4/week 4.2.md

 ```

 ## Advanced Topics
-We get to [Window Functions](https://www.sqlitetutorial.net/sqlite-window-functions/) afer we have mastered basic SQL syntax.
+We get to [Window Functions](https://www.sqlitetutorial.net/sqlite-window-functions/) after we have mastered basic SQL syntax.
 It is important to mention that Window function is applied once the data columns are retrieved via the SELECT statement